 In my opinion, any kind of type or categorization theory is not made to forcefully condition ourselves to behave according to our types but to identify our strengths to overcome our weaknesses.

 I had always tested as an INTJ.
-Even before I was introduced with MBTI personality types I always knew in my head that I am a bit weird and I do not quite blend in the crowd even when I am trying very hard.
+Even before I was introduced with MBTI personality types I always knew in my head that I am different and I do not quite blend in the crowd even when I am trying very hard.
 And I feel less authentic and more artificial when I try to be like someone else.
+Being different as an INTJ means more than just being introverted and seemingly detached.

 The first time I was introduced with Jungian Cognitive Functions and MBTI in a psychology class during my engineering undergrad.
 I am very much into engineering but since I love art, history, theater and psychology- I took these classes to fulfill my general education requirements.
 And I had a lot of fun learning about human psychology and behavior.
 I took the official typology test as well as many other personality type tests and I tested as an INTJ all the time.
 I did not put much thought about it during that time except for the fact that I found the result more insightful about myself.
 There are other types of personality tests but I find Jungian types more useful because of the use of cognitive functions.